machinetranslate/machinetranslate.org/more/associations/iamt.md

 If a member of the Executive Committee is unable to attend a regular or special meeting of the Executive Committee, the corresponding regional association shall delegate another representative to fill the seat in question on an interim basis.

 #### Section 4.
 Powers and Duties.
-The Executive Committee shall have the power and authority to manage the property and finances of IAMT and to regulate and govern its business and affairs; to determine policies and make changes therein; to amend the present Bylaws; to specify and review the work of the elected officers and to devise and carry out such measures as the membership may direct or which, in the judgment of the Executive Committee, are necessary or decide on behalf of IAMT or in furtherance of its nonprofit purposes, objectives, and goals.
+The Executive Committee shall have the power and authority to manage the property and finances of IAMT and to regulate and govern its business and affairs; to determine policies and make changes therein; to amend the present Bylaws; to specify and review the work of the elected officers and to devise and carry out such measures as the membership may direct or which, in the judgement of the Executive Committee, are necessary or decide on behalf of IAMT or in furtherance of its nonprofit purposes, objectives, and goals.
 It shall also have the power to dissolve IAMT.

 #### Section 5.
 Meetings